WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 # Sentiment Analysis in Stock Movement Prediction
-Use NLP technique to predict stock price movement based on news from bloomberg and reuters
+Use NLP technique to predict stock price movement based on news from Reuters

-1. data
+1. Data Collection

-2. use NLTK to remove stopwords, unify tense, puntuation
-3. get score basd on tf-idf
-4. dimension reduction
+  1.1 get the whole ticker list

+  1.2 crawl news from Reuters using BeautifulSoup

+  1.3 crawl prices using Yahoo Finance API

+2. Applied GloVe to train a dense word vector from Reuters corpus in NLTK
+3. Feature Engineering

+  3.1 Extract feature using feature hashing

+  3.2 Remove punctuations, unify tense, singular & plural

+  3.3 Pad word senquence (essentially a matrix)

-5. correlate the stock price and generate feature matrix
+4. Train a ConvoNet to predict the stock price movement.
-6. apply a neural network model to train
-7. analyze
+5. The result shows a 15% percent improve on the validation set, and 1-2% percent improve on the test set

 ## Crawl data